Student Levy Fees

 Website Instagram Facebook Twitter Board & Staff

-Students also have the opportunity to join our community in a number of other capacities.
-From stage hands to on-stage roles, from directors to ushers, Sock ‘n’ Buskin has an opportunity for anyone who wants to contribute to the community and shares our love of theatre and friendship.
+Students have the opportunity to join our community in a number of capacities.
+From stagehands to on-stage roles, from directors to ushers, Sock ‘n’ Buskin has opportunities for anyone who wants to contribute to our community and shares our love of theatre.

-If you’re interested in working with Sock ‘n’ Buskin in any capacity, send us an email or reach out through social media.
-We’re here to give you the opportunity to display your talents, and we’re so excited to hear from you!
+If you’re interested in working with Sock ‘n’ Buskin, send us an email at snbtheatre@gmail.com or reach out through our social media.
+We’d love for you to share your talents with us, and we’re so excited to hear from you!

 Fee: $1.05